-While many of these advancements can be found in AlterG® physical therapy tools, differential air pressure (DAP) remains the cornerstone technology on which all AlterG® Anti-Gravity Treadmills are based.
+While many of these advancements can be found in AlterG® physical therapy tools, differential air pressure (DAP) remains the cornerstone technology on which the AlterG® Anti-Gravity Treadmill™ is based.
 Here’s a closer look at what makes DAP such a milestone in PT innovation.

 What is Differential Air Pressure (DAP)?

 Differential air pressure (DAP) is a patented technology developed by NASA engineer Dr. Robert Whalen.
 Initially, Dr. Whalen was tasked with finding a way for astronauts to run and keep in shape while in outer space.

 Eventually, Dr. Whalen arrived at DAP, a pressurized bubble of sorts that held astronauts down on a treadmill using the principles of differential pressure.
 It was this patented technology on which the first Anti-Gravity Treadmill prototype, launched in 2005, was based.